AlexXanderGrib/node-tdlib/docs/api/index/namespaces/types/namespaces/default/type-aliases/getStarRevenueStatistics$DirectInput.md

 > `readonly` `optional` **owner\_id**: [`MessageSender$Input`](MessageSender$Input.md)

-Identifier of the owner of the Telegram stars; can be identifier of an owned bot, or identifier of a channel chat with supergroupFullInfo.can_get_star_revenue_statistics == true
+Identifier of the owner of the Telegram Stars; can be identifier of an owned bot, or identifier of a channel chat with supergroupFullInfo.can_get_star_revenue_statistics == true

 ## Defined in

-dist/generated/types.d.ts:98455
+dist/generated/types.d.ts:101234